 When space is at a premium, consider going big with a single piece of art instead of grouping lots of small pieces together.
 Here, an oversized, mixed media piece by Courtney J. Garrett adds graphic impact to the wall yet stays proportionately in check with the room's furnishings.

-When decorating coffee tables or occasional tables in extra tall spaces, long floral arrangements can help fill the vertical space.
-Bells of Ireland are readily available, pack a nice punch of green and also last up to two weeks inside of a vessel.
+When decorating coffee tables or occasional tables in extra-tall spaces, long floral arrangements can help fill the vertical space.
+Bells of Ireland are readily available, pack a nice punch of green and can last up to two weeks.

-If your multipurpose space is used by adults and kids, consider upholstery fabrics that will help mask accidents and spills.
-Medium gray tones pair well together and are an excellent alternative to beige or tan.
+If your multipurpose space is used by both adults and kids, consider upholstery fabrics that will help mask accidents and spills.
+Medium-gray tones pair well together and are excellent alternatives to beige or tan.

-Here's a tip for choosing trim colors to hide or accentuate millwork: If your home has basic, contractor-grade baseboards and crown molding, you can help them recede by painting them the same color as your walls.
+If your home has basic, contractor-grade baseboards and crown molding, you can help them recede by painting them the same color as the walls.
 If you have custom or historic millwork, painting it ultra-white will draw the eye toward it, turning the millwork into one of the space's standout features.